A new roadmap to save Australia's seagrasses

 ECU research aims to transform the lives of people in global communities.
 Our work focuses on four themes that recognise our collective expertise and our progressive view of the world.

-Explore Research Projects Engage with usECU research into greenhouse gas absorption by Australian coastal ecosystems.
+Explore Research Projects Engage with usECU research maps risks to Australian seagrass meadows, aiding crucial conservation efforts.

-New research from ECU Associate Professor Amir Razmjou is developing a new generation of membranes from recycled PVC that will allow the processing of wastewater, minerals, and even lithium.
+ECU’s Associate Professor Amir Razmjou is developing next-generation membranes from recycled PVC to process wastewater, minerals, and lithium.

 Our newsroom provides you with the latest information across News, Research, Opinion and Campus & Community.